geofis/forest-loss-fire-reproducible/README.md

   rocker/rstudio
 ```

-2. Accesed RStudio Server via the browser (localhost:8787) and using the provided password.
+2. Then I accesed the RStudio Server via the browser (localhost:8787) as `rstudio` user with the provided password.

 3. Installed required packages at the system level using the terminal tab.